-- assures the editor is the only one looking at your work.
-What it does for you – nothing.
+- Assures the editor that they are the only one looking at your work.
+What it does for you: nothing.

-- assures the agent is the only one looking at your work.
-What it does for you – nothing.
+- Assures the agent that they are the only one looking at your work.
+What it does for you: nothing.

 So why should you ever submit something exclusively?